Prevent Overwrites When Copying Content in Canvas

 Root Cause

-To circumvent this problem, duplicating the content within the source course before copying it to another course is advised.
-This duplication action generates a new unique identifier for the duplicated content, thus breaking the direct link to the original content's identifier.
-When this newly duplicated content is then copied to a destination course, it is treated as entirely new content, eliminating the risk of overwriting any existing content.
+To avoid overwriting, instructors should duplicate content within the source course before copying it elsewhere.
+Duplication generates a new unique identifier, breaking the link to the original content.
+When copied to a destination course, this duplicated content is treated as new, preventing any overwrites of existing material.

 Still need help?
 Reach out to Canvas support or the Technology & Learning Program for further assistance.